-Christ congregation faced the challenges of becoming an English-speaking church.
+Christ congregation then faced the challenges of becoming an English-speaking church.
 During the twenty-year term of the Rev. J.O.
-Schlenker, (1890 – 1911) the English language was introduced at the evening worship services.
+Schlenker, (1890 – 1911) the English language was introduced at evening worship services.
 In 1890 the German Sunday School was formed and in 1903 the English Sunday School was organized.
 All of this demonstrated efforts to help members assimilate into a community and culture that were blended and primarily English speaking.
 Furthermore, the efforts were indicative of serious commitment to Christian education for all ages.

 On November 1, 1915, the Rev. Franklin T. Esterly was called as pastor of Christ Lutheran Church.
-Among his many achievements, the building of our present church and school buildings is most significant.
+Among his many achievements, the building of our present church and school buildings remain his most significant.
 The Parish House was built first, the cornerstone being laid on August 16, 1925.
 During construction of the buildings, Sunday services were held in the Vine Street School and weekday meetings in the City Hall Auditorium.
 The building was dedicated on November 2, 1930.

 Each of the succeeding pastors brought unique gifts for the edification of the church.
 The Rev. Allen Roth (1947-1969) exhibited fine interpersonal skills essential in pastoral care and visitation.
 The Rev. Daniel Eckert (1970-1978) was a keen administrator who introduced multiple pastoral staff to Christ Church.
 Pastor Stanley Trout (1979-2004) brought with him a love of liturgy.
 Significant reforms were enacted, including weekly Eucharist and the television broadcast of Sunday worship.
 The Rev. Wayne Lupole (2006-present) brings with him parish background as well thirteen years experience as a hospice chaplain.